arangodb/docs/3.5/deployment-cluster.md

 ---
 layout: default
-description: This Chapter describes how to deploy an ArangoDB Cluster
+description: This chapter describes how to deploy an ArangoDB Cluster
 ---
 Cluster Deployment
 ==================

-This _Chapter_ describes how to deploy an _ArangoDB Cluster_.
+This chapter describes how to deploy an _ArangoDB Cluster_.

 For a general introduction to the _ArangoDB Cluster_, please refer to the [Cluster](architecture-deployment-modes-cluster.html) chapter.